yegor256/blog/_posts/2015/jun/2015-06-15-software-outsourcing-survival-guide.md

 [Buffer](https://blog.bufferapp.com/idea-to-paying-customers-in-7-weeks-how-we-did-it),
 and
 [others](https://hackernoon.com/this-will-change-the-way-you-build-a-mvp-minimum-viable-product-in-2017-99daabb4bf1b).
-Eric Reis in his book
+Eric Ries in his book
 [_Lean Startup_](https://www.amazon.com/Lean-Startup-Entrepreneurs-Continuous-Innovation-ebook/dp/B004J4XGN6)
-called it a Minimum Viable Product (MVP), I'm sure you've heard this accronym.
+called it a Minimum Viable Product (MVP), I'm sure you've heard this acronym.
-If developers are promising you to deliver the product in a few months, you are doing something wrong.
-You absolutely must get a working software in less than a month and it has to be ready for real paying users.
+If developers are promising to deliver the product in a few months, you are doing something wrong.
+You absolutely must get some working software in less than a month and it has to be ready for real paying users.
 Most of my [pet projects](/pets.html) I created in less than a week each.